 Top ideas for wallpaper feature walls

-The #1 tip when faced with today’s amazing array of wonderful wallpaper designs is to decide whether you want a wallpaper feature wall that makes a statement or whether the goal is to add subtle enhancement.
-In a traditional home, the wallpaper colour and style should enrich the overall interior décor scheme by providing understated pattern rather than a dramatic effect.
-Think of it as a beautiful element that sits in the background like a piece of art.
-In a more modern home there’s scope to be a little more daring.
-The colours and textures may still be subtle, but the pattern catches the eye.
+The first decision when facing today’s impressive array of wallpaper options is whether you want a feature wall that makes a bold statement or one that adds subtle, layered enhancement.
+In a traditional home, the wallpaper colour and pattern should enrich the overall interior scheme rather than dominate it.
+Think of it as a beautiful background element that reads like a piece of art: present, considered and rewarding on closer inspection.
+In a more contemporary custom home, there is scope to be considerably more daring.
+The colours and textures may still be restrained, but the pattern should catch the eye and hold it.
+The distinction between statement and enhancement is the most important creative call you will make when choosing wallpaper for a feature wall, and it should be made before you start browsing.

 And we generally like to stick to feature wall – very much the singular in any one room.
 Gone are the days of garish wall-to-wall geometrics or headache-inducing swathes of purple-painted woodchip.
 And don’t forget, there are ways to use wallpaper to great effect without actually putting it on the walls.
 We’ve included a couple of our favourites in the line-up of ideas below: